 While purchasing the medication on the street may be more expensive, the general low price of the medication makes it an easy prescription medication to abuse.

-If you or a loved one is seeking substance abuse treatment for gabapentin or any other drug addiction, contact our helpline today to be connected with treatment options.
+If you or a loved one is seeking substance abuse treatment for gabapentin or any other drug addiction, contact our team today.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.